Lake, Isle of Wight: Geography

 Lake is a seaside village situated above the cliffs on Sandown bay, it stands at an elevation of 63 ft above sea-level.
 Lake's beach or 'Welcome Beach' has golden sands and reached by a steep path down the sandstone cliffs to the Revetment.
 It has two cafes (Hinks and Strollers), beach huts, a Sea Scout hut and inshore lifeboat.

 A large public park called Los Altos starts at the boundary between Lake and Sandown.
 Another large park called Lake Cliff Gardens borders the cliffs that back onto the beach and stretches between Lake and Shanklin.

 Local wildlife includes Pipistrelle bats at Los Altos, kestrels along the Cliff Path and Common Toads which spawn in the disused reservoir behind the Mall.
 The wetlands of the River Yar are an SSSI supporting newts, voles and wildfowl.

 Facilities

 The village has the Broadlea primary school at Blackpan and The Bay School (Church of England primary and secondary) at the north end of the Fairway.
 There are several pubs including The Stag, plus The Porter Club (formerly Lake Working Men's Club) and a Town Guild.

-Local businesses include Downer & White undertakers, Swinton Insurance, Allegri accountants, RSPCA charity shop and a veterinary practice.
-The village also features an Indian and Chinese Restaurant plus two Chinese takeaways, a kebab shop and Lake Fish Bar.
-There is a doctor's surgery and pharmacy.
-The disused medical clinic at the corner of Lake Hill and the Fairway is now a Co-Operative funeral parlour.

-There were recently two pubs in the village - The Stag and the Manor House.
-The Manor House was closed and has since reopened as a Tesco Metro.
-However, another pub, "The Merrie Garden" has recently opened near the Morrison's store.
-Alongside The Merrie Garden pub, a new Premier Inn has recently been built.
-It opened in late 2015.
-A branch of KFC opened in December 2018 nearby.
+There were recently two pubs in the village and many other shops and restaurants.

 Sandown & Shanklin Golf Course is behind the Academy School and the Rugby Club in front.